Communal Leaders. Professionals. Lifelong Learners. You." />

 At this time, let us benefit from the wisdom and depth in our Jewish texts for direction, helping us to act and adapt, and ultimately, build a life with a sense of sacred purpose.

 We welcome participants who have studied Jewish texts before, as well as those who have not previously encountered text study.

-Deposit: A minimum tuition payment of $180 is due with the application to secure your spot for both online and in-person tracks.
+Deposit: A minimum tuition payment of $180 is due with the application to secure your spot.
 Tuition must be paid in full 30 days prior to the start of the Seminar.

 To pay in US dollars, you have the following three options: